yosemitebandit/vebsite/readme.md

 * use `<!--more-->` in an article to set the "read more" breakpoint -- yes that's an html comment in the markdown itself
-* use `python thumbnailify` to create thumbnails -- and link thumbnails with `thumbnail = "/img/boat-thumbnail.png"` in the front matter
+* use `python resize` to create thumbnails and resize large images -- link thumbnails with `thumbnail = "/img/boat-thumbnail.png"` in the front matter
 * tags should be plural or a gerund
 * the menu topmatter is kind of not necessary anymore as the sidebar is hardcoded -- in fact, including a menu item, even a blank one,